inmanta/inmanta-core/docs/quickstart.rst

 The configuration file ``project.yml`` defines that reusable modules are stored in ``libs``.

-In the next section we will use existing modules to deploy our LAMP stack.
+In the next section we will use existing modules to deploy a LAMP stack.

 Reuse existing modules
 ------------------------------